modin-project/modin/docs/flow/modin/pandas/series.rst

-The most efficient way to create Modin ``Series`` is to import data from external storage using the highly efficient Modin IO methods (for example using ``pd.read_csv``, see details for Modin IO methods in the :doc:`separate section </flow/modin/core/io/index>`), but even if the data does not originate from a file, any pandas supported data type or ``pandas.Series`` can be used.
+The most efficient way to create Modin ``Series`` is to import data from external storage using the highly efficient Modin IO methods (for example using ``pd.read_csv``, see details for Modin IO methods in the :doc:`IO </flow/modin/core/io/index>` page), but even if the data does not originate from a file, any pandas supported data type or ``pandas.Series`` can be used.
 Internally, the ``Series`` data is divided into partitions, which number along an axis usually corresponds to the number of the user's hardware CPUs.
 If needed,